shobrook/redshift/README.md

 ## Configuration

-You can set the following environment variables to configure Redshift:
+You can set some environment variables to customize Redshift:

 **`REDSHIFT_AGENT_MODEL`**

-This is the model that's used by the agent for tool-calling.
-Default is `"openai/gpt-4o"`.
-Use the [LiteLLM syntax](https://docs.litellm.ai/docs/providers) to specify the model (e.g. `"anthropic/claude-4"`).
+LLM that's used by the agent for tool-calling.
+Default is `"anthropic/claude-sonnet-4"`.

+Use the [LiteLLM syntax](https://docs.litellm.ai/docs/providers) to specify the model (e.g. `"openai/gpt-4o"`).

-**`REDSHIFT_ANSWER_MODEL`**
+**`REDSHIFT_RESPONSE_MODEL`**

-This is the model that's used to generate the final answer to your question, _after_ the agent has collected context.
-Default is `"openai/gpt-4o"`.
-Use the [LiteLLM syntax](https://docs.litellm.ai/docs/providers) to specify the model (e.g. `"anthropic/claude-4"`).
+LLM that's used to generate the final response.
+This is used _after_ the agent has collected context.
+Default is `"anthropic/claude-sonnet-4"`.

 **`REDSHIFT_MAX_ITERS`**

-Controls the number of tool calls the agent is allowed to make before generating a final answer.
+Number of tool calls the agent is allowed to make before generating a response.
 Default is `25`.

 **`REDSHIFT_HIDE_EXTERNAL_FRAMES`**

-If `True`, any frames in the stack trace that are from imported packaged rather than your codebase will be ignored by Redshift.
-If `False`, all frames will be treated equally.
-Default is `True`.
+Toggles whether or not stack frames from external libraries are ignored by Redshift.
+Default is `True`, which means Redshift only cares about the frames in your codebase.